artur-gajewski/blogit/README.md

 Make sure you remember to commit the new migration file as well!

-#RESTful API

-If you want to implement blog writings to any third party website, it is very simple to do so by using BlogIt's RESTful API.

-Fetch list of posts from newest to oldest: /api/v1/posts

-Fetch list of posts in chronological order: /api/v1/posts/ordered

-Fetch individual post: /api/v1/posts/{postId}

-Fetch list of categories: /api/v1/categories

-Fetch posts in individual category: /api/v1/categories/{categoryId}

 #Vagrant

 If you want to get development environment setup fast, you can use Vagrant to setup development environment for BlogIt